 - 6 eggs

-- ½ cup of dried apricots sliced in thin slivers
+- 1/2 cup dried apricots dried, sliced into thin slivers

 - * Quatre epices is a blend of sweet and savory spices.

 - Marinate for one hour in a shallow dish (a glass pie plate works great) the turkey, with the quatre epices powder, wine, salt and cognac.

 - For the next step you can either grind your own pork shoulder or buy it already ground.
 Add the parsley and quatre epices and blend thoroughly.
 In a food processor place the chicken livers and eggs until liquified.
 Add this mixture to the pork.

 - Line two loaf pans-5W X 9L X 3H with aluminum foil, making sure there is some overhang.
 Take slices of bacon and line the loaf pans across the width of the pan.
 Place meat mixture half way up the pan.
 Make a single layer with the turkey breast and top with sliced apricots.
 Layer the remaining meat on top and fold bacon over meat mixture.